itislu/42-Webserv/docs/CONTRIBUTING.md

 The body should describe the **rationale** behind the changes (the *why*, not just the *what*).

 The body must be separated from the header by a **blank line**.

+## Commit footer (optional)

+If a commit resolves an issue on GitHub, the issue number should be mentioned at the end of the commit message on a separate line, prefixed with `Closes`:

+- `Closes #234`
+- `Closes #123, #245, #992`

+This links commits to issues automatically and closes them if they land on the `main` branch.

 # Branches